/content/fplgp/us/en/northwest/netmetering.html

 What is Net Metering?

-FPL’s Net Metering program allows customers to interconnect approved renewable generation systems to the grid and provide electricity to their residence or facility, rather than purchasing that energy from their electric utility.
-Under FPL’s Net Metering interconnection agreement, when a customer’s system produces excess energy that amount is deducted from the customer’s monthly usage before they are billed.
-If you produce more energy than you receive, the excess amounts are applied to your next month’s electric bill.
-At the end of each calendar year, any remaining kWh in your reserve will be credited to your account at the annual average cost of generation (COG-1).
+Net Metering is a program that allows customers to interconnect approved renewable generation systems to the electric grid and provide electricity to their residence or facility, thus avoiding purchasing that energy from their electric utility company.
+With FPL’s Net Metering agreement, when a customer’s system produces excess energy (but less than supplied by FPL), that amount is subtracted from the customer’s monthly usage before they are billed.
+If the customer produces more electricity than they receive, the excess amounts are applied to the customer’s next month’s electric bill.
+If you have unused kilowatt hours (kWh) in your bank when your meter is read in December, a credit will be applied to your December bill.

 How does Net Metering work?